Poultry

 This Khmer frieze in Angkor Thom, Cambodia, depicts a fight between cocks, owned by Khmer people (left), and by Chinese, identified by their pigtail.
 (Photo copyright © by Kaj Halberg)

 Cock fighting is still practiced in a few countries today, here in Sarawak, Borneo.
-(Photo copyright © by Kaj Halberg)
+Before the fight, metal spurs are tied to the spurs of the cock.
+(Photos copyright © by Kaj Halberg)

 Ducks